langmaninternet/DiabloIIISupport/README.md

 F3 to on/off auto right mouse click

-F4 to on/off auto hold right mouse click
+F4 to on/off auto hold right mouse